 All of the plans come with one free .com.ng domain, while the two most expensive plans also come with a free SSL certificate.
 In my opinion, you shouldn’t upgrade to get the SSL, the price point is too high.

 The plans can only be purchased in one, two, or three-year plans, but if that feels too risky, there’s a 30-day money-back guarantee to help you get started.

 Customer service is 24/7 by phone, live chat, and email, which is fortunate because (unless it’s hidden in the login client area), there’s only a tiny knowledge base to refer to.

-Further, live chat was offline when I visited the website at around 3:00 p.m. on a Wednesday.
-I sent an email instead and received a response within a few hours answering my question in full and in English.
+Furthermore, when I visited the website around 3:00 p.m. on a Wednesday, the live chat was offline.
+Instead, I decided to send an email, and to my surprise, I received a response within a few hours.
+They addressed my question completely and provided the response in English.